 - Get approved fast: As loan approval processes go, the personal loan process is one of the quickest in the game.
 Others (like home equity loans) can take up to a month to get the ball rolling.

 - Less cash means less paperwork: Personal loans don’t require nearly as much paperwork as home equity loans.
 Plus, if you’re only looking to borrow around $10,000 to $15,000, a personal loan fits like a tailored t-shirt.
 Also, it should be noted that many lenders will not offer a home equity loan for smaller amounts.
 In fact, many lenders start home equity loans at $35,000.

 - No assets at risk: Arguably the best thing about taking out a personal loan is the fact that none of your assets are at risk.
-Auto title loans?
-Your car’s at risk.
+Payday loans?
+No collateral.
 Home equity loans?
 Your home’s at risk.
 But with personal loans?
 Nothing.
 Well, except maybe your credit.
 But that’s to be expected.
 At most, defaulting on your personal loan will put a crack in your score, but it’s nothing that can’t be patched up once things get better.

 What Are Home Equity Loans?

 First, what is equity?
 Equity is the value you have in an asset like your home.
 This value can be found in the difference of your home’s current market value and how much is still owed on the home itself.
 For example, if your home is currently valued at $250,000 and the balance of your mortgage loan is $100,000, then you technically have $150,000 in home equity.
 A home equity loan allows you to borrow back this amount of money since it’s no longer attached to your mortgage.
 Makes sense?
 Good!